Learn about our plans for an exciting new community in Cardiff

 Sustainable Drainage Systems (SuDS) will be embedded as part of the multi-functional green and “blue” infrastructure network.

 The proposals will minimise energy use through the implementation of fabric and energy efficient design and the installation of low carbon renewable energy systems to generate onsite energy and reduce carbon emissions.
-Electric vehicle charging points will be included and we will limit carbon emissions further by exploring local sourcing of products and labour.
+Passive infrastructure will be installed to provide the ability for all plots to have an EV charging point and we will limit carbon emissions further by exploring local sourcing of products and labour.